NizarAZ/Verdact-App/README.md

 - Monthly ShelbyUSD price
 - Donation visibility settings

-The vault dashboard gives creators a publishing workspace for content, activity, and analytics.
+The vault dashboard gives creators a publishing workspace with content queue, supporter feed, storefront checklist, and quick-access actions.

+---

+### Content Visibility System

+Every file a creator uploads has one of three visibility states:

+- **Public Preview** — visible to anyone browsing the marketplace without a wallet
+- **Locked** — gated behind an active ShelbyUSD subscription; displayed as a blurred card with a subscribe CTA
+- **Free** — publicly accessible with donations enabled

+Creators set visibility during upload and can change it at any time from file settings.

 ---